 Hops

-The dried flower cones of the hop plant, best known as a beer ingredient but also referenced in European herbal traditions for relaxation-related contexts.
+The dried flower cones of the hop plant, best known as a brewing ingredient but also referenced in European herbal tradition for relaxation and sleep-related contexts.

 Overview

-Hops are the cone-shaped flowers of the hop plant (Humulus lupulus), and most people encounter them without thinking about it — they are the ingredient that gives beer its bitter edge.
-But hops had a life in herbalism before the brewing industry scaled up, and they retain one outside of it.
-Dried hop flowers appear in herbal tea blends, pillow sachets, and tinctures across European folk tradition.
-The plant is a vigorous climber, a member of the Cannabaceae family, and far more interesting botanically than its beer reputation might suggest.
+Hops are the cone-shaped flowers (strobiles) of the hop plant (Humulus lupulus), a vigorous climbing vine in the Cannabaceae family.
+Most people meet hops without thinking about it: they are the ingredient that gives beer its bitter edge and much of its aroma.
+Yet hops had a place in European herbal tradition before the brewing industry scaled up, and they have kept one alongside it.
+Dried hop cones still appear in herbal tea blends, tinctures, capsules, and the small cloth "hop pillows" that folk custom associates with restful sleep.
+The plant is far more interesting botanically than its beer reputation alone suggests.

 What it is

-- dried hop flowers in herbal tea blends, often combined with valerian or chamomile
+• dried hop cones in loose herbal tea blends, often paired with valerian, chamomile, or lemon balm

 Traditional use (educational)